DEVSENSE/phptools-docs/docs/vs/Installation/install-php.md

 </center>

-> Note this option may not be able to configure `Xdebug` for you properly.
+> **Note 1**: this option may not be able to configure `Xdebug` for you properly.

 Then, in order to use the specified PHP version by your actual PHP project, go to project properties and choose your configured PHP directory.

-> **Note**: PHp Tools will check and analyze the PHP configuration file `php.ini`.
+> **Note 2**: PHP Tools will check and analyze the PHP configuration file `php.ini`.
 The location of `php.ini` is determined in several steps, according to the PHP behavior.
 If the location is not correct, please check the following:
 >
-> - The system environment variable `PHPRC` forces PHP to use `php.ini` in specified location.
+> - The system environment variable `PHPRC` forces PHP to use `php.ini` in a specified location.
 Removing this environment variable is recommended.
 > - PHP looks for `php.ini` in its directory.
 Ensure the `php.ini` file exists.
 > - PHP specifies several other locations, such as system registry.
 Follow [http://php.net/manual/en/configuration.file.php](http://php.net/manual/en/configuration.file.php) for more information.

 ## Using a Remote PHP Server

-It is possible to run your projects on a remote machine or a virtualized environment such as a docker container.
+It is possible to run your projects on a remote machine or a virtualized environment, such as a docker container.

 Setup your remote machine with your PHP and Xdebug configurations, go to the PHP project properties and choose the custom server as depicted below.
 Enter the remote machine URL and start your project.

 ![Issues dialog](imgs/phpproject-properties-custom.png)

 > Note: make sure your PHP project gets deployed onto the remote machine upon starting the project, or the project directory is mapped to the remote machine's directory.

 ## Related Links